dhammacakka/americanmonk/content/posts/a-month-in-geneva-florida.md

 ## Some visitors
 Although there were just a handful of visitors from the small Myanmar Community that invited me, there were some people that I have known from Pa-Auk Monastery in Myanmar who happened to be in Florida.

 There was a Jamaican Yogi I knew from Pyin Oo Lwin and Mawlamyine who normally lives in South Korea.
 He visited for a day while visiting his mother near Orlando.
-Strangely enough, another person I knew, a former monk Pa-Auk, Mawlamyine also visited me.
+Strangely enough, another person I knew, a former monk at Pa-Auk, Mawlamyine also visited me.
 He lives in Kentucky, but was visiting his future in-laws in Florida during the same time.
 He also lived in South Korea for some time and speaks Korean.
 Although I thought they should meet, they missed each other at the monastery by one single day.
-Nevertheless, I had a great visit with both of them.
+Nevertheless, I had a great visit with both of them (separately).

 Lastly, my cousin who grew up with me in West Hartford lives near Orlando and works as a golf pro.
 We had a great visit; he brought some family-favorite treats.